The use of simulation training in medical education is on the rise.

-Simulation training in medical education recreates real-world clinical environments for medical trainees across healthcare professions.
+Simulation training recreates real-world clinical environments for medical trainees across healthcare professions.
 It utilizes standardized patients and mannequins to give medical trainees an experiential and immersive clinical learning experience.

 Despite its recent rise in popularity, however, simulation training is not new to medical education.
 For more than a decade, simulation training has been used in medical education to counter an increase in deaths caused by medical errors.
 In 2012, some ACGME residency committees even began to require simulation training as part of residency programming.

 As technology continues to improve, simulation training in medical education will become more popular and more accessible.
 Whether you are a hospital system looking to implement a simulation-based program or a student considering attending one, below we take a look at four benefits of simulation training in medical education to highlight why the option might be right for you.